-The Origins Space Telescope (OST) will address some of our most compelling questions: "How did we get here?", "How did the Milky Way and other galaxies form?", and "How do life-bearing planets form?"
+The Origins Space Telescope (Origins) will address some of our most compelling questions: "How did we get here?", "How did the Milky Way and other galaxies form?", and "How do life-bearing planets form?"

-OST had a large presence at the Winter AAS meeting in Seattle, WA.
+Origins had a large presence at the Winter AAS meeting in Seattle, WA.
 See the full list of talks and posters on our News page.
-We will link in all the presentations soon.
 We also produced a new Origins brochure for the meeting, filled with everything you need to know about our current concept.

 The 9th meeting of the STDT took place on Oct 23, 24, 2018 at the Center for Astrophysics, Harvard University